lassehauballe/FindWritableDirs/README.md

 # FindWritableDirs

-For those moments where Powershell is banned, and applocker is stopping you from running .exe files such as accesschk.exe
+For those moments where Powershell is banned, and applocker is stopping you from running .exe-files such as accesschk.exe

 Usage: FindWritableDirs.bat "C:\Windows"